wavetermdev/waveterm/scripts/artifacts/README.md

 command.
 More information can be found [here](https://www.electronjs.org/docs/latest/tutorial/asar-archives#executing-binaries-inside-asar-archive).

-We also exclude most of our `node_modules` from packaging, as WebPack handles packaging of any dependencies for us.
+We also exclude most of our `node_modules` from packaging, as Vite handles packaging of any dependencies for us.
 The one exception is `monaco-editor`.